arthuruan/jobs-orchestrator/README.md

 ## 💻 Project

 Jobs Orchestrator is a project to optimize the allocation of jobs in a given set of servers.
-The project makes use of a construction heuristic and from this solution applies the VND algorithm using Swap and Re-insertion as neighborhood movement algorithms.
+The project makes use of a construction heuristic and from this solution applies the [VND(Variable Neighborhood Descent)](https://en.wikipedia.org/wiki/Variable_neighborhood_search) algorithm using Swap and Re-insertion as neighborhood movement algorithms.

 ## 🤔 How to contribute